sportsclimbs/sportclimbs/README.md

 > failed to load data: "T:\HTML-extras\sportclimbs-hugo-1\data\map\coordinates.yml:2:1": failed to unmarshal YAML: yaml: line 2: mapping values are not allowed in this context

+### CSS

+.container grid rows do not include the footer for unknown reasons (weird)

+SOLVED: the footer was positioned absolutely for some reason.
+Duh.

 ## Links

 1. [Nested sections](https://discourse.gohugo.io/t/fixed-nested-sections-dont-seem-to-render-with-range-pages/7083)